LauraHelena28/my-programming-studies/README.md

 I'm a Technical Student in Game Programming and I'm currently starting my journey in programming and technology.

+I'm currently starting to learn the **C programming language** and building my programming fundamentals through practice and exercises.

 This repository is where I will keep my exercises, practices and first projects while learning.

 ---